BlackjackMKV/HSPS-Hotstrings/README.md

 # HSPS-Hotstrings

 A set of hotstrings for the HSPS TSMs to use in order to improve note-taking efficiency.
+You can view the full list of hotkeys for each set in their respective <name>-readme.txt files.

 ### How to install the hotstrings
 There's two main ways to install the hotstrings.
 Option 1 is easier, whereas option 2 will only show up as one process in Task Manager.
 Otherwise, the outcome is completely identical.